ammar-ahmed22/lcgo/Easy - 217. Contains Duplicate/docs.md

 - `1 <= nums.length <= 105`
 - `-109 <= nums[i] <= 109`

-## Solution Notes
+## Approach
-- We can use a hash map to solve this
-- Create a hashmap with the key as the number and boolean for the value
-- Iterate over the numbers
-    + If the number exists in the hash map -> return `true` (we've already seen this number, duplicate)
-    + If it doesn't add it to the hash map
-    + If the loop complets, all numbers are unique -> return `false`
+Simply use a hash map to keep track of which numbers we've already seen.
+If we've already seen a number, return `true`.
+Otherwise add to the hashmap and continue iterating.
+If we reach the end, there are no duplicates.

 ### Complexity
 #### Time: `O(n)`
-- We iterate through the array once
+We iterate through the array once

 #### Space: `O(n)`
-- We create a hash map that can, at most, contain all the numbers
+We create a hash map that can, at most, contain all the numbers

 ## Solution